STEM Programs

 Early College Academy in Connecticut

-Norwalk Community College (NCC) has launched two major STEM initiatives in recent years in order to boost the number of students prepared to meet the upcoming demand for STEM-related skills in Connecticut’s workforce.
+Norwalk Community College (NCC) has launched two major STEM initiatives in recent years to boost the number of students prepared to meet the upcoming demand for STEM-related skills in Connecticut’s workforce.
 Estimates are that over 100,000 jobs in STEM fields will need to be filled in just the next four years in Connecticut alone, while by 2020, 90 percent of jobs in the state will require STEM skills.

 In 2011, the college received a massive $12.1 million federal grant to fund the Connecticut Health and Life Science Initiative.
-NCC is also one of only three community colleges in the United States to participate in the STEM Regional Collaborative Initiative, which aims to create college-to-career pathways for STEM graduates by increasing coordination between community colleges and local businesses that have a need for STEM-educated workers.
+NCC is also one of only three community colleges in the United States to participate in the STEM Regional Collaborative Initiative, which aims to create college-to-career pathways for STEM graduates by increasing coordination between community colleges and local businesses that need STEM-educated workers.

 New York City’s BTECH